 23 Dal.
 L.J.
 102.

 P. Palmater, “In Defense of Sovereignty” a review essay of A. Manuel’s Unsettling Canada: A National Wake-up Call (Toronto: Literary Review of Canada, September-October 2015)

 P. Palmater, “Justifying Blood Quantum as Sui Generis State Law” a review essay of K. Gover’s Tribal Constitutionalism: States, Tribes, and the Governance of Membership (2012) June/July Review of Constitutional Studies in June 2012).

-P. Palmater, “Courting Controversy” a review of J. Reilly, Bad Medicine: A Judge’s Struggle for Justice in a First Nations Community (Toronto: Literary Review of Canada,
+P. Palmater, “Courting Controversy”, external link a review of J. Reilly, Bad Medicine: A Judge’s Struggle for Justice in a First Nations Community (Toronto: Literary Review of Canada,

 July-August 2011) .